PhiCtl/glycan-biomarkers/README.md

 - `tissue_species`: Species associated with the sample collected

 You can validate your learned representation by assessing the closeness of the N-glycans in the new embedding space.
 The N-glycans list is provided in the N-Glycans.pkl.
-Also a notebook loading glycowork and isolating the N-glycans is provided in the notebooks folder.
+You can refer to the glycowork notebooks [00_core.ipynb](https://github.com/BojarLab/glycowork/blob/master/00_core.ipynb) for more information on the N-glycans.

 For this task, head to the data/glycan_embedding folder.
 You will find the following files: